k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

-# Broadway Flow- Adding Loops and Conditions
+# Broadway Flow - Adding Loops and Conditions

 ### Adding Loops

-A Broadway flow is built out of Stages.
-The Stages are executed from left to right.
-Each of the Stages can contain one or more Actors to implement Logic and Data Transformation.
+A Broadway flow is built in Stages which are executed from left to right.
+Each Stage can contain one or more Actors that implement logic and data transformation.

-Often there is a need to iterate the output of an Actor and handle each Iteration.
+Ooccasionally there may be a need to iterate the output of an Actor and to handle each iteration.

-For example: the  [Simple Broadway Flow](/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md#example---building-a-simple-broadway-flow) that you've built in the previous lesson selects the list of customers from the database and then builds a Json object for each customer, and write it into an output file.
+For example, the  [Simple Broadway Flow](/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md#example---building-a-simple-broadway-flow) that you built in the previous lesson selects the list of customers from the database and then builds a JSON object for each customer and writea it into an output file.

 You can add loops either by:

-- Add loops on Stages: setting the [Link Type](/articles/99_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking one Actor to another opens a loop.
+- Adding loops on Stages: setting the [Link Type](/articles/99_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking an Actor to another Actor opens a loop.
 The loop runs on the next flow Stages and is closed by the first Stage which is marked as **Iterate Close**.

   Read [Broadway Flow Window](/articles/99_Broadway/18_broadway_flow_window.md) to learn more about the Stage Context Menu.

-- Add a loop into the Actor- the Actor itself iterates the data and handles each iteration.
+- Adding a loop into the Actor which iterates the data and handles each iteration.

   Read [Broadway Flows Loops] to learn more about adding loops to Broadway flows.

   ### Adding Conditions

-  Broadway flow can be split into different execution paths based on conditions.
+A Broadway flow can be split into different execution paths based on conditions.
 More than one stage can be executed in each fork in the path.
 If a condition is required in the flow, the flow can be split and a **Stage condition** Actor can be added to one or more Stages that have been created as a result of the split.

   For example: